docker-mailserver/docker-mailserver/docs/content/config/environment.md

 Configures the provisioning source of user accounts (including aliases) for user queries and authentication by services managed by DMS (_Postfix and Dovecot_).

+!!! tip "OAuth2 Support"

+    Presently DMS supports OAuth2 only as an supplementary authentication method.

+    - A third-party service must provide a valid token for the user which Dovecot validates with the authentication service provider.
+To enable this feature reference the [OAuth2 configuration example guide][docs::auth::oauth2-config-guide].
+    - User accounts must be provisioned to receive mail via one of the supported `ACCOUNT_PROVISIONER` providers.
-User provisioning via OIDC is planned for the future, see [this tracking issue](https://github.com/docker-mailserver/docker-mailserver/issues/2713).
+    - User provisioning via OIDC is planned for the future, see [this tracking issue](https://github.com/docker-mailserver/docker-mailserver/issues/2713).

+[docs::auth::oauth2-config-guide]: ./advanced/auth-oauth2.md

 - **empty** => use FILE
 - LDAP => use LDAP authentication